nickvecchioni/MandelbrotSet/README.md

 `ComplexNumber.c` hosts a representation of complex numbers and operations, necessary for the Mandelbrot Set.

-`Mandelbrot.c` generates the pixel-to-color mapping for a singular frame of the Mandelbrot Set.
+`Mandelbrot.c` generates the pixel-to-color mapping for a singular frame of the Mandelbrot Set based on the number of iterations till convergence.

 `MandelMovie.c` strings together many calls to `Mandelbrot.c`, returning a video of the Mandelbrot Fractal Zoom.